MA Logic and Philosophy of MathematicsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MA consists of taught components, which are examined by essay, and a dissertation.
-You will take six taught units, normally three in each semester.
-Satisfactory completion of semesters one and two will allow you to progress to writing a dissertation of up to 15,000 words on an approved topic of your choice.
+You will take six taught units, normally three in each term.
+Satisfactory completion of terms one and two will allow you to progress to writing a dissertation of up to 15,000 words on an approved topic of your choice.
 The dissertation is your chance to produce an extended piece of philosophical research that can act as preparation for a graduate research degree.
 This programme includes the master's-level unit Axiomatic Set Theory which is taken in the School of Mathematics.
 It is assumed that students on this unit are familiar with material in logic and set theory as covered in linked notes prior to starting the programme.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Logic and Philosophy of Mathematics.